pnedev/nppgtags/README.md

 ======================

 You can find all supported commands in the NppGTags plugin menu.
+To make your life easier use Notepad++'s shortcut settings to assign whatever shortcuts you like to the plugin commands.
+There are no predefined shortcuts in the plugin to avoid possible conflicts with other Notepad++ plugins.

 First you need to create GTags database for your project - **Create Database**.
 In the dialog simply select your project's top folder and GTags will index all supported source files recursively.
 It will create database files (*GTAGS*, *GRTAGS* and *GPATH*) in the selected folder.